TheOdinProject/curriculum/javascript/path.md

     The new crop of Javascript frameworks will help organize your tangled mess of AJAX calls, templates, and jQuery updates and will turbocharge your ability to produce excellent front ends.
 5. PROJECT: Backbone.js or Angular.js
     /project_js_frameworks.md
+    Take a framework of your choice for a test drive with these established tutorials.
 6. Workflow Tools, Tech Stacks and Dependency Management (Optional) /workflow_tools.md
     A few tools that are meant to clean up your worfklows.